rewiringamerica/incentive-data-llm/README.md

       1. Compile and then run `node build/test_request_palm.js`.
 If it works, it will print 3 jokes to the console.
 3. Congrats, you've sent your first request(s) to an LLM!
 4. Download `Xpdf command line tools` from https://www.xpdfreader.com/download.html.
 This will be used later during the text generation step.
-5. Download an html-to-text converter.
-If you're on Mac, you can skip this step, as Mac comes with one already installed (`textutil`)
+5. If you're planning on doing semi-automated text retrieval (recommended), download an html-to-text converter.
+If you're on Mac, you can skip this step, as Mac comes with one already installed (`textutil`).
+If you're retrieving the text manually skip this step.

 ### URL Collection

 Collect a list of all of the URLs you want to retrieve incentives content from.
 For each row in the [Tier 1 data sheet](https://docs.google.com/spreadsheets/d/19CmS4HbFEfL2DzXcyXMiz_uI8fqxpeUkHbKWnq5sviE/edit#gid=0), you may end up with multiple URLs.
 The URLs in the Tier 1 sheet are like program URLs that introduce the program; what you care about for this process is the actual data source URL(s), since you're going to `curl` them.
 This works best if the URLs are as specific about individual incentives as possible, so make sure to click through to individual incentive pages rather than summary pages if they exist.
 The pages we're trying to collect should contain all the detail that might appear in the captured incentive.
 Note that the tier 1 spreadsheet is usually complete but might be missing some programs, for example city-level programs in major cities.
-Check around for thise.
+Check around for those.
 Unfortunately, this part is manual and it can take a while – up to a couple hours for larger states.

 Note that if you are doing a refresh of a state, you likely have the URLs already – they should be in the existing data in the `Data Source URL(s)` columm (or similar).